TryGhost/node-sqlite3/README.md

 ## Source install

-Unless building via `npm install` (which uses its own `node-gyp`) you will need `node-gyp` installed globally:
+To skip searching for pre-compiled binaries, and force a build from source, use

-    npm install node-gyp -g
+    npm install --build-from-source

 The sqlite3 module depends only on libsqlite3.
 However, by default, an internal/bundled copy of sqlite will be built and statically linked, so an externally installed sqlite3 is not required.

-If you wish to install against an external sqlite then you need to pass the `--sqlite` argument to `node-gyp`, `npm install` or the `configure` wrapper.
+If you wish to install against an external sqlite then you need to pass the `--sqlite` argument to `npm` wrapper:

-    ./configure --sqlite=/usr/local
-    make

-Or, using the node-gyp directly:

-     node-gyp --sqlite=/usr/local
-     make

-Or, using npm:

-     npm install --sqlite=/usr/local
+    npm install --build-from-source --sqlite=/usr/local

 If building against an external sqlite3 make sure to have the development headers available.
 Mac OS X ships with these by default.
 If you don't have them installed, install the `-dev` package with your package manager, e.g. `apt-get install libsqlite3-dev` for Debian/Ubuntu.
 Make sure that you have at least `libsqlite3` >= 3.6.

 Note, if building against homebrew-installed sqlite on OS X you can do:

-    ./configure --sqlite=/usr/local/opt/sqlite/
+    npm install --build-from-source --sqlite=/usr/local/opt/sqlite/
-    make

 ## Building for node-webkit